 If a child has experienced an event that may affect behaviour, the class teacher should inform the Headteacher or senior staff member, who will take appropriate action.
-A behaviour log for specific incidents (available in the staffroom) monitors behaviour over a period and can be shared with parents.
-A copy of these records should be passed to the Headteacher for central storage.
+A behaviour log for specific incidents (available in the staffroom) monitors behaviour over a period and can be shared with parents, as appropriate.
 It is also helpful if parents share significant family or home events with staff so that children can be better supported.